Sandhya-Girish/LendingClubCaseStudy/README.md

 - Conclusion 4 : Loans applied for purpose as Small Business needs to be scrutinised carefully & should accept more loan with term 36months rather than 60months

-## Technologies Used
-- library - version 3.0

 ## Acknowledgements
 - This project was based on Exploratory Data Analysis